Living in Malaysia: The Ultimate Expat Guide

 Nature and Adventure

 For lovers of wild nature and diving.
-A peaceful living environment between the jungle and the South China Sea.
+A peaceful place to live between the jungle and the South China Sea.

 Discover Borneo →2026 Budget Simulator

-Estimate your monthly cost of living in Malaysia according to your profile.
-This simulator takes into account current real estate market rates and services.
+Estimate your monthly cost of living in Malaysia based on your profile.
+This simulator factors in current property and service rates.

 *Based on an exchange rate of 1 EUR = 5 MYR.
-These figures are indicative estimates.
+These figures are indicative estimates only.

-Formalities and Visas: What You Need to Know
+Paperwork and Visas: What you need to know

-Obtaining the right visa is the most crucial step of your project.
-In 2026, Malaysia has simplified several processes while strengthening financial criteria for certain permits.
+Getting the right visa is the most crucial step in your project.
+In 2026, Malaysia has streamlined several processes while tightening the financial criteria for certain permits.

 Employment Pass (EP)

-Intended for professionals with a job offer.
-The company must have a minimum capital and justify hiring a foreigner.
+For professionals who already have a job offer.
+The company must meet a minimum capital requirement and justify hiring a foreign national.

 DE Rantau (Nomad Visa)

-Allows you to live in Malaysia for up to 2 years while working for a company outside the country.
-A minimum income of 24,000 USD/year is required.
+Lets you live in Malaysia for up to 2 years while working for a company based outside the country.
+A minimum income of USD 24,000/year is required.

-Learn More →Other options like the MM2H (Malaysia My Second Home) are aimed at retirees or wealthy investors, with fixed deposit conditions in a Malaysian bank.
-It is strongly advised to prepare your application 6 months before your departure.
+Learn more →Other options such as the MM2H (Malaysia My Second Home) are aimed at retirees or wealthy investors, with conditions around a fixed deposit in a Malaysian bank.
+It is strongly advised to prepare your application 6 months before you leave.

-For a step-by-step guide on preparing your documents, consult our file: Preparing for expatriation: complete guide.
+For a step-by-step guide to getting your documents ready, see our feature: Preparing your move: the complete guide.

-Integration in Malaysia is primarily through respect and curiosity.
-Although English is spoken almost everywhere in business, learning some basics of Bahasa Melayu will open many doors and hearts.
+Settling into Malaysia comes down first and foremost to respect and curiosity.
+While English is spoken almost everywhere in business, learning a few basics of Bahasa Melayu will open many doors, and many hearts.

-As a predominantly Muslim country, it is important to adopt proper dress in places of worship and to be aware of the Ramadan periods.
+As a majority-Muslim country, it is important to dress appropriately in places of worship and to be mindful of the Ramadan period.

-Like in many Asian countries, avoiding publicly embarrassing someone is crucial for your social and professional relationships.
+As in many Asian countries, avoiding publicly embarrassing someone is crucial to your social and professional relationships.

-Sharing a Nasi Lemak or a Roti Canai is the best way to bond with your Malaysian colleagues.
+Sharing a Nasi Lemak or a Roti Canai is the best way to strike up a friendship with your Malaysian colleagues.

-Once there, a few key steps await you to finalize your installation.
+Once you arrive, a few key steps await to finalise your move.

 Banking

 Opening an account requires your original residence permit and a letter from your employer.
-Maybank and CIMB are the local leaders.
+Maybank and CIMB are the leading local banks.

-5G is widely deployed.
-Maxis, Celcom, and Digi offer excellent no-contract plans for expatriates.
+5G is widely rolled out.
+Maxis, Celcom and Digi offer excellent no-contract plans for expats.

-Understanding your tax resident status (more than 182 days) is vital to benefit from progressive tax rates.
+Understanding your tax-resident status (over 182 days) is vital to benefit from the progressive tax rates.

-"We settled in KL with our two children.
-The international schools here are incredible, and the cost of living allows us to travel all over Asia every month."
+"We moved to KL with our two children.
+The international schools here are incredible, and the cost of living lets us travel all over Asia every month."

 Sophie D.